The Vermont Statutes Online

 NOTE: The Vermont Statutes Online is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience.

 § 4951.
 Contract for joint municipal development

-(a) Any two or more municipalities, as hereinafter provided, may enter into contracts with each other, provided a vote of a majority of those voting at an annual or special meeting warned for that purpose grants authority to the respective legislative branches of each municipality to enter into such contracts, for the purpose of developing real property for industrial, commercial or residential purposes.
+(a) Any two or more municipalities, as provided in this chapter, may enter into contracts with each other, provided a vote of a majority of those voting at an annual or special meeting warned for that purpose grants authority to the respective legislative branches of each municipality to enter into such contracts, for the purpose of developing real property for industrial, commercial, or residential purposes.
 These contracts may provide that the respective municipalities be authorized to do the following:

 (1) Apportion such sums of money as shall be paid as an annual tax upon such property among said municipalities;

 (2) Make application for, receive, or expend State, federal, and private development grants;

 (3) Enter into contracts with consultants, engineers, architects, and other experts for services;

 (4) Enter into contracts pursuant to section 2741 of this title relating to taxation of real and personal property;